-Exposure to aerosols may be the greatest biohazard facing laboratory workers.
+Exposure to aerosols from a biohazardous agent may be the greatest exposure risk facing laboratory workers.
 Aerosols can present a risk in terms of inhalation, ingestion, mucous membrane contact etc. Operational practices and techniques must be used to minimize the creation of aerosols associated with common lab procedures.

 Anyone who works with biological materials must be trained prior to beginning work.
-Supervisors are responsible for ensuring that all personnel in their laboratories are properly trained.
+Supervisors are responsible for ensuring that all personnel in their laboratories are properly trained, and that they document this training.